Table of Contents

 2. Show The Progress In Real-time

-For campaigns with a relatively short duration, such as this, it is essential to show your donors real-time progress.
-You can do this by displaying a fundraising thermometer on your donation/fundraising page.
-Thanks to a visible thermometer with the progress of donations, your fundraisers will be more motivated to raise money, and your donors will be able to view the impact of their contributions in real-time (especially as the thermometer automatically rises when donations arrive).
+For Giving Tuesday campaign ideas with a relatively short duration, such as this, you must show your donors real-time progress.
+You can display a fundraising thermometer on your donation/fundraising page.
+Thanks to a visible thermometer with the progress of donations, your fundraisers will be more motivated to raise money, and your donors will be able to view the impact of their contributions in real-time (significantly, as the thermometer automatically rises when donations arrive).

 Displaying the progress bar works great because it shows the purpose and the progress.
 Also, seeing the thermometer rise through a donation gives a feeling of immediate satisfaction.
-Finally, a fundraising thermometer is also a way to build trust in your fundraiser.
+Finally, a fundraising thermometer can be one of the most excellent Giving Tuesday fundraising ideas and build trust in your fundraiser.

 Peer-to-peer fundraising for GivingTuesday is an idea with a lot of potential for fundraising.
-The best source of an organisation, which unfortunately is not always fully used, is the current basis of donors and other supporters.
-Your current donors and supporters database can help to make the fact that you participate in #GivingTuesday known to their networks.
+Unfortunately, the best source of an organisation, which is only sometimes fully used, is the current basis of donors and other supporters.
+Your current donors and supporters database can make the fact that you participate in #GivingTuesday known to their networks.
 They are also the most likely to donate on the big day.

-Ask your supporters to create a personal fundraising page so that they can gather their family, friends and acquaintances and have them donate to your purpose.
-Make sure you give your fundraisers a specific purpose for fundraising – this will help motivate them.
+Ask your supporters to create a personal fundraising page to gather their family, friends and acquaintances and have them donate to your purpose.
+Ensure you give your fundraisers a specific sense for fundraising – this will help motivate them.
 Finally, don’t leave them alone – after all, they do this for your purpose!
-Send them some tips for fundraising or if you have the resources, train them.
-Follow them up, encourage them and help them get momentum.
+Send them fundraising tips, or train them if you have the resources.
+Follow them up, encourage them and help them get momentum and take your excellent Giving Tuesday campaign ideas to the next level.

 4. Use Price Anchoring

-Anchoring tends to accept and trust the first piece of information received before a decision is made.
-That first piece of information is the anchor and sets the tone for everything that follows.
+Anchoring tends to accept and trust the first piece of information received before deciding.
+That first piece of data is the anchor and sets the tone for everything that follows.

 This is why it is advised to request a specific amount based on the history of donating and the capacity of that person to do direct fundraising.
-The vast majority of the top 100 non-profit organisations used an approach that included 4-5 proposed donations, coupled with the option to enter an adjusted amount.
-About half of these organisations emphasised a standard suggested amount (usually as the 2nd or 3rd option).
+Most of the top 100 non-profit organisations used an approach that included 4-5 proposed donations and the option to enter an adjusted amount.
+About half of these organisations emphasised a standard suggested amount (usually the 2nd or 3rd option).

 5. Create And Foster Strong Partnerships

 GivingTuesday is intended as a joint effort.
 Implement this idea of GivingTuesday and let go of the notion of competitiveness.
-GivingTuesday is not only about raising money for your purpose, but it is also a time to get in touch with potential and current donors.
+GivingTuesday is not only about raising money for your purpose but also a time to get in touch with potential and current donors.
 Besides, it is an excellent opportunity to get in touch with companies, other non-profit organisations and movements in your area or country.

 This will help increase your visibility and reach.
 As a result, more donations will flow in, more individuals will promise to do voluntary work, and more people will be aware of your non-profit.
-The potential that lies here is really huge.
-Whether you choose to collaborate with just one or two organisations (companies or non-profit organisations) or choose to participate in a large-scale movement – partnerships are essential.
+The potential that lies here is enormous.
+Whether you collaborate with just one or two organisations (companies or non-profit organisations) or participate in a large-scale movement – partnerships are essential.
 Whatever you decide, make sure that you:

-- Develop compelling images (images and videos) and share them across the board.
+• Develop compelling images (images and videos) and share them.

-- Gain insight into the conditions of the partnership – better to set expectations and to prevent potential problems.
+• Gain insight into the partnership conditions – better to set expectations and prevent potential problems.

 6. Focus On The Impact

 Donors are more focused than ever on impact.
-Make sure that the donors in your GivingTuesday campaign know where their money is going.
+Ensure the donors in your GivingTuesday campaign know where their money is going.
 How can that make a difference?
 Be as specific as possible.
 View these two examples of fundraising:

 “Please donate €10 to help prevent violence against women in Africa.”
 “With your €10 gift, one healthcare provider can respond to phone calls about domestic or sexual violence in Kenya for one day.
 Interventions aimed at empowerment help to prevent or reduce violence against women. “